pixelpusher/liveprinter/reference/Quickstart.md

 ### Step 3:  start LivePrinter server (Use Visual Studio Code, or your favourite Python environment)

-### Step 4: open http:
+### Step 4: Open a web browser

-localhost:8888 (and here you are!)
+Open http://localhost:8888 and get ready to connect.

 ### Step 5: click printer settings tab, select serial port.

 Wait for connection messages and green dots to move up top.
+This can take a few seconds, up to 30.

-### Step 6: click code tab to load editor:
+### Step 6: click code tab to load editor

+Livecode in the editor!

 - Single lines of liveprinter code start with '#'
 - Blocks of liveprinter code start and end with '##' (more on this later)